gaswelder/che/README.md

 }
 ```

-The translator will put `#include <stdio.h>` in before passing
-the result to the C compiler.

 ## No function prototypes

-There are two kinds of programmers: those who think “top down” and
-those who think “bottom up”.
-If someone happens to favour the top-down
-approach, they will have to write function prototypes at the top of the
-file because C compilers work bottom-up.
-But Che will generate the
+Forward declarations and prototypes are necessary for a single-pass C compiler.
+Here, it's not necessary, and the translator will make a pre-pass and generate
-prototypes automatically, so this example will work:
+all prototypes automatically, so this example will work:

 ```c
 int main() {